loic-prieto/moosex-dic/README.md

 Sometimes, we want the wiring of services to depend on a runtime environment.
 To this end, we use the concept of environments.

-By default (that is, if no environment is declared by an C<Injectable> service) all services live inside the 'default' environment.
+By default (that is, if no environment is declared by an *Injectable* service) all services live inside the 'default' environment.
 But we can do more.
 Let's consider the following services:

 ```perl